Hpauric/hpauric.github.io/_posts/2018-02-21-Database-Updates-and-Migrations-with-Entity-Framework.md

 description: You can update your database with Code First Migrations.
 ---

-# Database Updates and Migrations with Entity Framework

 Entity Framework (EF) allows you to abstract away interactions with you database.
 But how do you update your database when your entities change?
 EF has two ways you can manage changes to your schema: